 WCU is home to 16 fraternities and 18 sororities for like-minded students who seek groups dedicated to particular service, honor, and study initiatives.

 These values-based organizations promote friendship, leadership, scholarship, and service.
 With 34 chapters, fraternity and sorority life provides a unique opportunity for students to be a part of campus tradition that will last a lifetime.

-of freshman men join fraternities
+of first-year men join fraternities

-of freshman women join sororities
+of first-year women join sororities

 of undergrad men join fraternities

 of undergrad women join sororities